quinnfrank/HDP-py/README.md

 ## Installation

-To install the package, use `python setup.py install`.
+To install the package, navigate to this directory and use `python setup.py install`.

 The following prerequisites are required (the module versions shown were those used in development):
 + `numpy` 1.16.5